SweepsKings Logo

 Self-Exclusion on Social Casinos

-Helping Loved Ones Struggling with Gambling Addiction
+Helping Loved Ones Struggling with their Gaming

-If you find out that someone close to you is struggling with problem gambling, you can help them get over this addiction.
+If you find out that someone close to you is struggling with problem gaming, you can help them get over this addiction.
 However, when you try to help, don’t try to control their life or be judgmental.

 At SweepsKings, some of the actions we recommend to help out your loved ones include: